About Givens Highland Farms

 Serving our residents with professionalism and compassion is instilled in our staff.
 Loyalty and stability are also part of our work culture, with staff members proudly wearing pins that commemorate impressive years of service, ranging from 15 to 40 years.
 The driving force behind our team’s outstanding service is the desire to provide expert care and the guidance of our strong leadership.

 Ken has over 20 years of experience working in the retirement community industry, beginning with his first position with Maple Knoll Village in Cincinnati, Ohio.
 From there, he spent seven years with Immanuel Health Systems in Omaha, Nebraska.
 As Wellness Director, he managed the Wellness Center program for their Lakeside Community and developed Wellness Centers for three of their six communities.
 In 2005 Ken joined Givens Highland Farms as their Wellness Director, leading the development of their new Wellness Center and continued growth of their wellness program.
 In July of 2014, Ken took the role of Associate Director of Givens Highland Farms and has served as Executive Director since the retirement of the previous director in March of 2015.
 Ken is well versed in culture development and has presented on this topic on a national level.
 He has also published articles in journals such as Assisted Living Success and The Journal on Active Aging.
-A graduate of Miami University of Ohio, Ken has consulted nationally with retirement communities to help them design and develop wellness centers and implement successful wellness cultures.
+A Miami University of Ohio graduate, Ken has consulted nationally with retirement communities to help them design and develop wellness centers and implement successful wellness cultures.

 Best Place to Retire